|MOLLUSCA : NUDIBRANCHIA : Tritoniidae||SNAILS, SLUGS, ETC.|

 Habitat: The diet in British waters is unknown, but it is reported as feeding on the alcyonacean Cornularia cornucopiae in the Mediterranean.

-Distribution: This species is frequent in the Mediterranean and reported from the Atlantic coast of France, but only one or two records exist for the British Isles.
+Distribution: This species is frequent in the Mediterranean and reported from the Atlantic coast of France, but only a few records exist for the south-west of the British Isles.
 The first British record was from Lundy, Bristol Channel, in 1978.

-Similar Species: Easily distinguished from Tritonia plebeia by the longer oral processes and its distinctive coloration.
+Similar Species: Easily distinguished from Duvaucelia plebeia by the longer oral processes and its distinctive coloration.

 Key Identification Features:

 Distribution Map: NBN map : National Biodiversity Network mapping facility, data for UK.

 WoRMS: Species record : World Register of Marine Species.